groupserver/gs.profile.password/README.txt

 The core code for this module was originally written for the ``Products.CustomUserFolder`` module.
-The code from the old classes was moved to this new module, and deprication-warnings added to the old code.
+The code from the old classes was moved to this new module, and deprecation-warnings added to the old code.

 ``CustomUser``
     The code for setting a password, adding a password-reset ID, and